bi-labor/es-mssql/docs/exercise6.md

 2. Include a screenshot of the **report** in file `ex6.png`.

-   Please make sure that the screenshot is taken such that it
+   Please make sure that the screenshot is taken such that relevant parts of the report are all visible (title, table with Neptun codes, ratings, cover images).
+See the sample above.

-   - includes entire window of Visual Studio, not just the report preview,
-   - contains the date and time when the screenshot was taken (e.g. including the clock form the Start menu)
-   - and includes the name of the machine you are working on (e.g. execute a `whoami` command from the command prompt).

 ## Submit your solution